mosesjust2016/StegHub_DevOps-Cloud_Engineering/WEB STACK IMPLEMATATTION (LAMP STACK)/102/AWS.md

 sudo chmod 400 <private-key-name>.pem
 ```

-After chnaging the permission . connect to the instance with the command below:
+After changing the permission . connect to the instance with the command below:

 ```bash
 ssh -i "<private-key-name>.pem" ubuntu@<ip-address or dns-name>